StoryBots Super Songs

 StoryBots Super Songs is an American animated children's television series based on the characters from the StoryBots educational apps and videos.
-It was created and produced by JibJab Bros.
-Studios (now StoryBots Inc.) and premiered on Netflix on October 7, 2016.
+It was produced by JibJab Productions.
 Episodes have also been released in full monthly on StoryBots' official YouTube channel.

 StoryBots Super Songs serves as a companion show to Ask the StoryBots, the inaugural television series in the StoryBots franchise, which premiered on August 12, 2016, also on Netflix.